-This policy is intended to help all employees, volunteers and Councillors make appropriate decisions about the use of social media such as blogs, social networking websites, forums, message boards, or comments on web-articles, such as Facebook, Instagram, and LinkedIn and emails, and all social media sites, including new and niche sites; the principles remain the same.
+This policy is intended to help all employees, volunteers and Councillors make appropriate decisions about the use of social media such as blogs, social networking websites, forums, message boards, or comments on web-articles, such as Facebook, Instagram, LinkedIn, X (formerly Twitter), and other platforms, along with email communications.
+This policy applies to all social media sites, including new and emerging platforms; the principles remain the same regardless of platform.